Jacques Schiffrin: Editor

 Passionate about literature, in 1923 he set up a publishing firm, Editions de la Pléiade /J. Schiffrin & Co., located at 6 rue Tournefort, Paris.
 In November 1925, he founded with Joseph Poutermann, his brother-in-law, and Alexandre Halpern, the Société des Amis de la Pléiade (English, "society of the friends of the Pleiade").
 In 1931, he launched a luxury edition of the great French and foreign authors, the Bibliothèque reliée de la Pléiade in which appeared a dozen volumes including the works of Baudelaire, Racine, Voltaire, Edgar Allan Poe, Laclos, Musset and Stendhal.

 He befriended many great writers of this period and especially with Andre Gide, with whom he undertook a translation into French of the novels of Pushkin, and with whom he became a close friend and corresponded for a period of thirty years.
 It was André Gide who urged Gaston Gallimard, the owner of the NRF editions, to integrate the Bibliothèque de la Pléiade (English, "library of the Pleiade") into the Gallimard publishing firm, something that was carried out on 31 July 1933.
 Schiffrin then became the first director of this book series.

 Naturalized French in 1937, Schiffrin was mobilized in 1939 into the French army.

-On 5 November 1940, following anti-Jewish laws, he was suddenly dismissed by Gaston Gallimard and went to take refuge in the United States with his family in 1941, via Marseille, Casablanca and Lisbon with the financial assistance of André Gide.
+On 5 November 1940, following anti-Jewish laws designed to remove Jews from positions of economic and intellectual influence, he was dismissed by Gaston Gallimard and went to take refuge in the United States with his family in 1941, via Marseille, Casablanca and Lisbon with the financial assistance of André Gide.

 He moved to New York to continue his publishing profession by founding the Pantheon Books editions with the German publisher couple Helen and Kurt Wolff.
 He never returned to France and died in New York from a respiratory illness.